 A good sturdy walking shoe or athletic shoe is fine.
 Hiking boots are not necessary for any of the locations we are visiting.
 Just make sure whatever shoes you choose are comfortable and well worn in with a good soles for walking.

 We recommend packing your favorite sunscreen.
 The sun is strong at this altitude and there will be many days that we are spending outside.

 Cusco is at an altitude of over 11,000 feet and is the highest place we will visit.
 Machu Picchu is at an altitude of about 8,000 feet.
-Since we begin our trip at the highest altitude – we like to take the first day to take it easy and let our bodies adjust.
-There is an endless supply of cocoa tea provided that often helps if you feel the effects of the altitude and oxygen is available if you need it.
+Since we begin our trip at the highest altitude – we like to take the first day to rest a bit, take it slowly and let our bodies adjust.
+There is an endless supply of cocoa leaves to chew and cocoa tea to drink provided by Casa de la Gringa – that often helps if you feel the effects of the altitude.
+Oxygen is available if you need it.

 Most people find that taking it easy, drinking plenty of water and chewing cocoa leaves or drinking the tea is all that they need to stay feeling well.
-It is important to note when walking around though you may be a bit short of breath.
+For the first few days we don’t recommend sodas or alcohol.
+It is important to note when walking around you may be a bit short of breath.
 No problem – just take it slowly and you should be fine.